Dependency and Supply Chain Security Policy

 7. Access Control and Code Review

-• CODEOWNERS: Critical files including CI workflows, dependency manifests, lock files, build scripts, and security configuration require approval from the Core team.
+• CODEOWNERS: Protected files including CI workflows, dependency manifests, lock files, build scripts, and security configuration require approval from the Core team.

 • Branch protection: The develop branch requires passing CI checks and pull request reviews before merge.